 Usually found in female dogs that are middle aged or less.
 It is more commonly found in dogs that are not spayed (ovariohysterectomy).
 Atypical Addison’s tends to occur more in the older dog.
 Certain breeds get this disease more often than others:

 - Portugese water dogs

 - West Highland White Terriers (Westies)

 Symptoms are quite variable, and can come and go over months.
 As a result, it is easy to miss this disease or get it confused with other diseases that have the same symptoms.
-Symptoms might be mild or life threatening, and can be found in many other diseases.
+Symptoms might be mild, or they might be life threatening, and can be found in many other diseases.

-In some cases a pet has been ill in the past, and treated with fluids with a successful outcome, and now the problem has returned.
-A blood panel in this cause might show a kidney problem due to dehydration, which is why the fluids helped.
-If this is a recurring problem Addison’s should be tested for.
+In some cases, a pet has been ill in the past, and treated with fluids with a successful outcome, and now the problem has returned.
+A blood panel in this situation might show a kidney problem due to dehydration, which is why the fluids helped.
+If this is a recurring problem, Addison’s should be tested for.